python/cpython/Doc/library/subprocess.rst

 The p1.stdout.close() call after starting the p2 is important in order for p1 to receive a SIGPIPE if p2 exits before p1.

-Alternatively, for trusted input, the shell's pipeline may still be used
+Alternatively, for trusted input, the shell's own pipeline support may still be used directly:
-directly:

    output=`dmesg | grep hda`
    # becomes